-To avoid potential conflict, a potential surrogate decision-maker may hesitate to act as the patient continues to suffer.
-Sadly, for the patient, the result is the same as if this relative had deliberatively decided to prolong the patient's dying and suffering.
 Conflicts, when they do occur (and countless do occur without being publicized), can tear families apart.
 They can also be quite prolonged and costly in both emotions and finances.
 Merely taking a simple vote among all concerned can lead to a stalemate if one person is aware that he or she is the tie-breaker who therefore feels responsible for "killing grandma."
-The question remains answered as to whether unanimity is required to make a life-determining decision.

 There is thus a need for a better method to make such end-of-life decisions.
 This method should strive to put less stress on surrogate decision-makers and have a built-in protocol to strive to resolve family conflicts.
 Above all, it must strive for authenticity; that is, it must aspire to make the same treatment decision that the patient would have made for the current condition.
-These are the goals of the Consensus of Substituted Judgment.
+These are the goals of the Consensus of Substituted Judgment (Now Care Planning\).

-How it works: Briefly, several people respond to four dozen end-of-life conditions by imagining they are making the treatment decision that the patient would have made for each condition-before the patient became ill.
+How it works: Briefly, several people (known as the "Decision Committee") respond to four dozen end-of-life conditions by imagining they are making the treatment decision that the patient would have made for each condition-before the patient became ill.
 Each of these conditions is described and illustrated in a decisional aid tool that consists of a set of illustrated cards.
 One option is "Treat & Feed" (to live as long as possible).
 Another option is "Natural Dying" (to be allowed to die of their underlying disease).
-A third option is to let the surrogate decision-maker decide, contemporaneously.
-People who still possess decision-making capacity can also use this same tool to generate their own clear and specific Living Wills.
+(There is a third option for patients/principals who still possess decision-making capacity and are using this tool in advance, to generate their own clear and specific Living Wills; that is, to let their surrogate decision-maker decide, contemporaneously.
+In effect, the Consensus of Substituted Judgment asks the Decision Committee to make these decisions contemporaneously, based on knowing the patient well before he or she became ill so they can speak for her life values and extrapolate to her current treatment goals.